tsproisl/SoMaJo/README.md

 dialogues.

-In addition to tokenizing the input text, SoMaJo can also output token class information for each token, i.e. if it is a number, an XML tag, an abbreviation, etc.:
+In addition to tokenizing the input text, SoMaJo can also output token class information for each token, i.e. if it is a number, an emoticon, an abbreviation, etc.:

     echo 'Wow, superTool!;)' | somajo-tokenizer -c -t -